 City offers civics academy for students

-The city of Half Moon Bay is offering students in grades 8 to 12 an opportunity to experience city operations and learn about how local government works.
+The city of Half Moon Bay is offering students in eighth to 12th grade an opportunity to experience city operations and learn how local government works.

 The program takes place from 5 to 8 p.m. on Aug.
 29, Sept.
 5 and 12.
 Dinner is provided.
 Deadline to apply is June 30.